Like Lightning: Music video

-The music video for "Like Lightning" came out on 22 November 2019.
-The storyline was written by Virginie Kypriotis and produced by Rebecca Rice.
+The music video for "Like Lightning" was released on 22 November 2019.
+The storyline was written by Virginie Kypriotis and the video was produced by Rebecca Rice.
 Un Oeil Sur Tout animated the video.
-The video features an animate Sasquatch figure leading a worldwide charge to curbe climate change through green initiatives and eco-socialism.
+The video features a Sasquatch figure leading a worldwide charge to curb climate change through green initiatives and eco-socialism.
 The music video premiered on the Music Declares Emergency website to raise awareness about climate change.

 Critical reception

 Critical reception to the song was mixed.
-Hannah Jocelyn, writing for Pitchfork said "“Like Lightning” plays like the kind of utilitarian blues-rock that music directors reach for when The Black Keys aren’t in the licensing budget."
+Hannah Jocelyn, writing for Pitchfork, said "'Like Lightning' plays like the kind of utilitarian blues-rock that music directors reach for when The Black Keys aren’t in the licensing budget."